29

 - Discuss currently available evidence and knowledge gaps on the management of COVID–19-induced coagulopathy

-This webinar is organised by NATA and supported by an unrestricted educational grant from Haemonetics.
+This webinar is supported by an unrestricted educational grant from Haemonetics.